 - Customer engagement requires the capability to segment customer lists and communicate on all channels to deliver relevant promotions and offers.
 Help your clients find ways to use loyalty and CRM data to reach the right people with the right messaging.

-In the past, you may have considered loyalty program software as a value-add or a way to build recurring revenue.
-However, your clients’ loyalty programs have become key to their business strategies, and they’ll demand solutions with the features and functionality they need.
+Previously, you may have considered loyalty program software as a value-add or a way to build recurring revenue.
+However, your clients’ loyalty programs have become critical to their business strategies, and they’ll demand solutions with the features and functionality they need.

 Be the VAR or MSP that understands loyalty program software’s role in your clients’ success and implements solutions that help them reach their business goals.